-Today I’m going to be sharing some information on how to get this little gem in the Caribbean—Corn Island.
+Today I’m going to be sharing some information on how to get to Corn Island a little gem in the Caribbean off the coast of Nicaragua.

 Big and Little Corn island are part of Nicaragua, and are off the Caribbean coast of the mainland.
 Being in the Caribbean part of the country makes for a very different experience.
 The culture here is distinct from the rest of the country, and also brings a perfect opportunity to eat Caribbean lobster and other delicious seafood!